jantcu/ezff/README.md

 ## Notes

-- All commands require FFmpeg (and ffprobe for `trim-end`).
+- All commands require FFmpeg (and ffprobe for `trim` and `trim-end`).
 If not found, a warning is printed, and commands will fail.
 - Output files are placed in the same directory as the input by default.
 - Supports common video formats (MP4, etc.) via FFmpeg.
 - Error handling: Invalid args or missing files will print to stderr and exit with code 1.